 - Becoming a pilot certainly requires study, as you will have to become knowledgeable about FAA regulations, aerodynamics, aircraft systems, flight planning, airspace, meteorology, and more.
 This study can be done independently or through a structured ground school course.

 - Finally, you will have to pass examinations — an uncomplicated written exam before your first solo; a formal, computer-based knowledge exam that allows you proceed to your checkride; and the checkride itself with an FAA Designated Pilot Examiner, which your instructor will prepare you for before recommending you.
-The checkride includes both an informal oral examination and the actual flight test, based on the published FAA Practical Test Standards (PTS).
-And don't worry — once recommended, you should be able to pass the checkride with confidence, or complete one or two outstanding PTS requirements on a later flight if you commit any errors, with review training.
+The checkride includes both an informal oral examination and the actual flight test, based on the published FAA Airman Certification Standards (ACS).
+And don't worry — once recommended, you should be able to pass the checkride with confidence, or complete one or two outstanding ACS requirements on a later flight if you commit any errors, with review training.
 We're here to make sure you get that hard-earned ticket, and we want you to earn your certification.

 As we said, everybody would do it if it came easy.
 But certified pilots understand the practical benefits of flight, and they never outgrow the sheer delight of soaring aloft in command of a private aircraft.
 Schedule a Discovery Flight today with one of our instructors to see if a Private Pilot certificate is in your future.

 What can you do with your pilot's license?

 Make no mistake — becoming a certified pilot may be the toughest job you ever do, but we also know it's the most fun and rewarding.
 Here are a few things you can do after you earn the privilege to fly as a Pilot in Command: